winterborn/persimmonbnb/recipe/two_tables_design_recipe.md

 ```
 # EXAMPLE

-1. Can one artist have many albums?
+1. Can one user have many listed_spaces?
 YES
-2. Can one album have many artists?
+2. Can one listed_space have many users?
 NO

 -> Therefore,
--> An artist HAS MANY albums
+-> An user HAS MANY listed_spaces
--> An album BELONGS TO an artist
+-> An listed_spaces BELONGS TO an user

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the listed_spaces table.
 ```

 _If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table)._